Ohio 11-year-old leads police on chase that ends in crash

 Breaking News Emails

-An 11-year-old boy in Ohio is facing possible felony charges after stealing his mother’s car and leading police on a chase Sunday evening — because she took away his PlayStation, authorities said.
+An 11-year-old boy in Ohio is facing possible felony charges after stealing his mother’s SUV and leading police on a chase Sunday evening — because she took away his PlayStation, authorities said.

 Police in Brooklyn, Ohio, said the boy stole his mother’s Dodge Durango about 10:45 p.m.
 Sunday after the two argued.

-Officers said they pursued the car while the boy drove recklessly, ran red lights and reached speeds over 70 miles per hour.
+Officers said they pursued the SUV while the boy drove recklessly, ran red lights and reached speeds over 70 miles per hour.

-The boy’s mother told police she noticed her car keys missing and later received a call from the boy’s father informing her he had seen him driving on Memphis Avenue.
-She told police the boy took her SUV because he was upset she had taken his PlayStation, according to the incident report.
+The boy’s mother told police she went to bed and later noticed her car keys missing.
+The mother said she received a call from the boy’s father informing her he had seen him driving on Memphis Avenue.
+She told police the boy stole her SUV because he was upset she had taken his PlayStation, according to the incident report.

 She also said he suffered from behavioral and emotional issues.

-Police said they chased the car for several miles, but stopped once it was learned that the driver was 11 years old, Brooklyn Police Chief Scott Mielke told NBC News.
+Police said they chased the SUV for several miles, but stopped once it was learned that the driver was 11 years old, Brooklyn Police Chief Scott Mielke told NBC News.

 The boy was taken to the hospital and treated for scrapes, police said.